l7mp/stunner/doc/CONCEPTS.md

 The `stunnerd` daemon itself is essentially a simple TURN server on top of [pion/turn](https://github.com/pion/turn) written in Go.
-The daemon will instantiate a separate *listener* for each Gateway in the gateway hierarchy to terminate clients' TURN sessions, a *cluster* per each UDPRoute to forward packets to the backend services (e.g., to the media servers), with some ancillary administrative and authentication mechanisms in place to check client credentials before admitting traffic into the cluster, logging, etc.  There is a one-to-one mapping between the control-plane Gateway resources and the `stunnerd` TURN listeners, as well as between the UDPRoute resources and `stunnerd`'s clusters.
-Whenever you modify a Gateway (UDPRoute), the gateway operator renders a new dataplane configuration with the modified listener (cluster, respectively) specs and the `stunnerd` pods immediately reconcile their internal state to the new configuration.
+The daemon will instantiate a separate *TURN listener* for each Gateway listener in the gateway hierarchy to terminate clients' TURN sessions, a *cluster* per each UDPRoute to forward packets to the backend services (e.g., to the media servers), with some ancillary administrative and authentication mechanisms in place to check client credentials before admitting traffic into the cluster, logging, etc.  There is a one-to-one mapping between the control-plane Gateway listeners and the `stunnerd` TURN listeners, as well as between the UDPRoute resources and `stunnerd`'s clusters.
+Whenever you modify a Gateway (UDPRoute), the gateway operator renders a new dataplane configuration with the modified listener (cluster, respectively) specs and the `stunnerd` pods reconcile their internal state to the new configuration.
 You are free to scale the dataplane to as many `stunnerd` pods as you like:
 Kubernetes will make sure that new client connections are distributed evenly over the scaled-out STUNner dataplane.